INDIANAPOLIS NEIGHBORHOOD HOUSING PARTNERSHIP INC

 Context Notes

 Affordable home purchase and home repair mortgage loans and down payment assistance.
-The decrease in 2020 is a result of having to stop home repair mortgages from March - September due to COVID-19.
+The challenging housing market in Indiana is causing the decrease in mortgages since 2020.

 Total dollar amount of loans issued